 *Adaptive Physical Education

-If you, as a parent, have concerns about your student's progress, please contact either your student's school team or the Special Services Department at 847-842-3507.
+If you, as a parent, have concerns about your student's progress or information about an IEP, please contact either your student's school team or the Special Services Department at 847-842-3507.

 Below are some links that may be helpful.
 The Special Education Department provides links to other websites only as a convenience for persons who visit our website.
 Our agency does not guarantee the accuracy or propriety of any information, offered services, or products contained in any website linked directly or indirectly to ours.
 Therefore, reasonable efforts should be made to verify information and check out services or product offerings contained in any website.

 2013-2014 School Year

 February 20, 2014

 Outside Conference Room-Special Services Department